axel-dclq/Continuous-Web-Scraping-Dashboard/README.md

 <br>View the dashboard in a web browser by navigating to http://127.0.0.1:8050/.

 ### **Note about application stability and data sourcing**
 Please note that due to the use of multiple callbacks, the application may experience occasional bugs or slow response times.
-We are continually working to optimize the performance of the application, but please be patient if you experience any issues.
+I am continually working to optimize the performance of the application, but please be patient if you experience any issues.

-Additionally, we would like to note that the decision to scrape population data every 5 minutes may not be the most efficient way to highlight the data.
-We are constantly evaluating different methods for data sourcing and will adjust our approach as necessary to improve the accuracy and stability of the application.
+Additionally, I would like to note that the decision to scrape population data every 5 minutes may not be the most efficient way to highlight the data.
+I am constantly evaluating different methods for data sourcing and will adjust our approach as necessary to improve the accuracy and stability of the application.

-Thank you for your understanding and please feel free to reach out to us with any feedback or questions.
+Thank you for your understanding and please feel free to reach out to me with any feedback or questions.